spacestation13/DMByExample/src/preprocessor/advancedpre.md

 ## Advanced Macros

-The last parameter of a macro can end in `...` which means that it and all other arguments following it count as a single argument.
+The last parameter of a macro can end in `...` which means that it, and all other arguments following it, count as a single argument.
 This is called a variadic macro because it lets you use a variable number of arguments.
 The last parameter will also become optional.

 ```dm
 #define LAZY_LIST(n, items...) if(!n) n = list(items)